asapdotid/wsl-config/README.md

 ```bash
 sh -c "$(wget https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"
 ```
-Follow the instruction and change terminal theme do you want
+Follow the instruction and change terminal theme do you want.

 Install Plugin for your ZSH